Toggle navigation

 Bigger than most will say

-The hardware and firmware risk is bigger than is generally acknowledged, as announcing breaches has wide ranging implications for those affected, and so many events are managed discreetly.
-Those of you who work in defence, intelligence or insurance, will know how deep the problem is.
+The hardware and firmware risk is bigger than is generally acknowledged, as announcing breaches has wide-ranging implications for those affected, and so many events are managed discreetly.
+Those of you who work in defense, intelligence or insurance will know how deep the problem is.